Why the Decision Theoretic Perspective Misrepresents Frequentist Inference: 'Nuts and Bolts' vs. Learning from Data: Revisiting loss and risk functions

-(a) The expected losses stemming from the risk function $R(\theta ,\widehat{ \theta })$ are attached to particular values of $\theta $ in $\Theta ,$ including $\theta ^{\ast }$.
-This assignment is in direct conflict with all the above legitimate error probabilities that are attached to the inference procedure itself, and never to the particular values of $\theta $ in $\Theta .$ The expected loss assigned to each value of $\theta \mathbf{\ }$in $ \Theta $ has nothing to do with learning from data about $\theta ^{\ast }$.
-Indeed, the risk function will penalize a procedure for pin-pointing\textbf{ \ }$\theta ^{\ast }!$ Granted, the `crystal ball' estimate $\widehat{\theta } (\mathbf{x}_{0})\mathbf{=}\theta ^{\ddagger },$ for a prespecified value $ \theta ^{\ddagger }$ in $\Theta ,$ can be a legitimate decision-theoretic rule as well as a legitimate Bayesian inference with its associated degree of belief, but it is \textit{never} a legitimate frequentist inference.
-In this sense expected losses can be useful in other contexts such as `acceptance sampling', where the objective of the inference is driven by the risk function.
+(b) The expected losses stemming from the risk function $R(\theta ,\widehat{ \theta})$ are attached to particular values of $\theta$ in $\Theta$.
+Such an assignment is in direct conflict with all the above legitimate error probabilities that are attached to the inference procedure itself, and never to the particular values of $\theta$ in $\Theta.$ The expected loss assigned to each value of $\theta\mathbf{\ }$in $\Theta$ has nothing to do with learning from data about $\theta^{\ast}$.
+Indeed, the risk function will penalize a procedure for pin-pointing\textbf{\ }$\theta^{\ast}$ since the latter is unknown in practice.
+This is in direct conflict with the main objective of frequentist estimation but in sync with `acceptance sampling', where the objective of the inference has everything to do with expected losses.

-(b) The second difficulty with the above claim is that a quantity cannot be rendered meaningful or relevant for frequentist inference just because it is defined by taking expectations over all $\mathbf{x}\mathit{\in }\mathbb{R} _{X}^{n}$.
-Indeed, in a decision-theoretic framework, the dependence of the loss function on $\mathbf{x}\mathit{\in }\mathbb{R}_{X}^{n}$ is treated a nuisance that is addressed by taking expectations with respect to $f(\mathbf{ x};\theta ),$ so that the risk function involves only $\theta \mathbf{\in } \Theta .$ This is very different from expectations with respect to the sampling distribution of an estimator $\widehat{\theta }_{n}(\mathbf{X}),$ i.e. $E(\widehat{\theta }_{n}(\mathbf{X}))\mathbf{=}\theta ^{\ast },$ since the latter pertains to the true value $\theta ^{\ast }$.
-Indeed, comparing the expected loss to the above legitimate error probabilities it becomes clear that any loss function-based evaluations that depend on extraneous information can be both awkward as well as highly misleading in practice.

-In light of the above discussion, it is not a coincidence that textbooks written by Bayesian statisticians extol the virtues of the decision-theoretic perspective and then proceed to present the Bayesian approach as its natural extension; see Berger (1985), Bernardo and Smith (2000), Ghosh et al (2006), Robert (2007), Schervish (1995) inter alia.
-What makes the Bayesian case against frequentist inference misplaced is its conflating of the universal (for all $\theta \mathbf{\in }\Theta $) with the existential (there exists a $\theta ^{\ast }\mathbf{\in }\Theta $ such that) quantifiers, and then charging the frequentists with fallacious results stemming from the very confusion permeating the Bayesian claims.